Apache Kafka vs. NATS: Differences & Comparison

 Community Support

-Kafka has a more established ecosystem:"Kafka has much mature eco system and community support than NATS, maybe because it's more popular and have been in industry to much longer time."[1]
+Kafka has a more established ecosystem:"Kafka has a much more mature ecosystem and stronger community support than NATS, likely because it is more popular and has been in the industry for a much longer time."

 Integration Options